Nirlov24/Weather-Web-Application/README.md

 # Weather-Web-Application
-A simple weather web application that tells the weather condition of the entered location.
+A weather web application that tells the weather condition of the entered location.